pilcrowonpaper/arctic/docs/pages/providers/mercadolibre.md

 ---
-title: "MercadoLibre"
+title: "Mercado Libre"
 ---

-# MercadoLibre
+# Mercado Libre

-OAuth 2.0 provider for MercadoLibre.
+OAuth 2.0 provider for Mercado Libre.
+This client requires PKCE to be enabled in your application settings.

-Also see the [OAuth 2.0](/guides/oauth2) guide for confidential clients and the [OAuth 2.0 with PKCE](/guides/oauth2-pkce) guide for public clients.
+Also see the [OAuth 2.0 with PKCE](/guides/oauth2-pkce) guide.

 ## Initialization